 This organization promotes fair and accurate representation of people and events in the media as a means of eliminating homophobia and discrimination due to gender identity and sexual orientation.
 GLAAD's website has a 'Calls to Action' page to encourage people to report instances of media defamation and to get more involved.

 The Gay, Lesbian, and Straight Education Network monitors the climate in various schools for LGBT youth and offers resources for anti-bias education.
 The website has tools and tips for young people and educators to help schools to be safe places for every student, regardless of their sexual orientation or gender identity.

 Matthew Shepard Foundation

-Dennis and Judy Shepard founded this organisation in memory of their 21-year old son, Matthew, who was murdered in an anti-gay hate crime in Wyoming in 1998.
-The Foundation works within three primary areas: omitting hate, helping youth organisations create environments where young people feel safe to be themselves, and working for the equality of all LGBT Americans.
+Dennis and Judy Shepard founded this organization in memory of their 21-year old son, Matthew, who was murdered in an anti-gay hate crime in Wyoming in 1998.
+The Foundation works within three primary areas: omitting hate, helping youth organizations create environments where young people feel safe to be themselves, and working for the equality of all LGBT Americans.